dpc-sdp/bay/README.md

 [Open an issue](https://github.com/dpc-sdp/bay) on GitHub or submit a pull request with suggested changes.

 ## Image versioning and release management
-Bay image versioning follows an abstracted semantic versioning model.
+Bay images use the following versioning model, tied to git branches of the same name.

 A major version is identified with a numeral and the minor version is abstracted to `x`.
 This provides flexibility for future versioning requirements.